craggoo/Image-Carousel/readme.md

 Most browsers by default block CORS requests so you need to download a plugin that will allows CORS requests to go through.
 If your browser is Chrome, there is a plugin in the Chrome Store that does just this.

 The app is setup to be best viewed with a 1920*1200 resolution.
 If you use any other resolution things will look out of place.

+Right now the program only adds .jpg files.
+You can add any image extension you want on line 66 of Carousel.js.